h5b/msp-exp430G2/README.md

   Watchdog functionality.

 * __led_pwm__ very rough example of Brightness Control of the Green LED
   (PIN 1.6) of the MSP430 LaunchPad via PWM.
-  Timer_A is configured to run in Compare Match Mode.
+Timer_A is configured to run
-  Stepping of the PWM Duty Cycle uses a simple Lookup Table of exponential
+  in dual Compare Match Mode.
+Stepping of the PWM Duty Cycle uses a simple
-  PWM Values as the human eye senses brightness approximately logarithmically
+  Lookup Table of exponential PWM Values as the human eye senses brightness
-  over a wide range.
+  approximately logarithmically over a wide range.

 ## Schematics